cardano-foundation/developer-portal/docs/native-tokens/cardano-token-registry.md

 **Name**         | **Required/Optional**|**Description**
 ---              | ---       | ---
-`subject`        | Required  | The base16-encoded policyId + base16-encoded assetName
+`subject`        | Required  | The base16-encoded policyId + base16-encoded assetName.
-`policy`         | Required  | The script that hashes to the policyId `name`           | Required  | A human-readable name for the subject, suitable for use in an interface `description`    | Required  | A human-readable description for the subject, suitable for use in an interface `ticker`         | Optional  | A human-readable ticker name for the subject, suitable for use in an interface `url`            | Optional  | A HTTPS URL (web page relating to the token) `logo`           | Optional  | A PNG image file as a byte string
+`policy`         | Required  | The script that hashes to the policyId.
+`name`           | Required  | A human-readable name for the subject, suitable for use in an interface.
+`description`    | Required  | A human-readable description for the subject, suitable for use in an interface.
+`ticker`         | Optional  | A human-readable ticker name for the subject, suitable for use in an interface.
+`url`            | Optional  | A HTTPS URL (web page relating to the token).
+`logo`           | Optional  | A PNG image file as a byte string.
+`decimals`       | Optional  | Recommended value for decimal places.
+Native tokens are represented as whole numbers (numbers without decimals) on the blockchain.

 For a comprehensive description of all fields and how to generate them, please see [offchain-metadata-tools](https://github.com/input-output-hk/offchain-metadata-tools).